compassionprojects/socialchange/README.md

 We are using digitalocean with rails active_storage to store attachments in the cloud.
 Credentials can be obtained from Madhu

-We use [heroku-buildpack-vips](https://github.com/brandoncc/heroku-buildpack-vips) to support libvips.
+We use [heroku-buildpack-vips](https://github.com/brandoncc/heroku-buildpack-vips) along with `heroku-community/apt` to support libvips.

 ## RBAC